. Military Space News .

 Phnom Penh (AFP) Nov 20, 2012

-US President Barack Obama is set to dive into the tumultuous diplomatic waters of the South China Sea on Tuesday at a summit in which rival claims to the strategically vital area have dominated.
+US President Barack Obama is set to dive into the tumultuous diplomatic waters of the South China Sea on Tuesday at a summit dominated by rival claims to the strategically vital area.

-Obama is widely expected to express concerns about the disputes between China and its Southeast Asian neighbours, which have stoked tensions across the region this year and hampered efforts to foster economic co-operation.
+Obama is widely expected to express concerns about the disputes between Beijing and its Southeast Asian neighbours, which have stoked tensions across the region this year and hampered efforts to foster economic co-operation.

-Obama and Chinese Premier Wen Jiabao are among the leaders of 18 nations in the Cambodian capital of Phnom Penh for the two-day East Asia Summit.
+Both he and Chinese Premier Wen Jiabao are among the leaders of 18 nations in the Cambodian capital Phnom Penh for the two-day East Asia Summit, and the pair are set to hold bilateral talks on the sidelines of the gathering.

 China, which claims sovereignty over virtually all of the sea, prefers to negotiate directly with its neighbours from the 10-member Association of Southeast Asian Nations (ASEAN).

-In a meeting on Monday, Obama and ASEAN leaders agreed to support a regional code of conduct to manage disputes over claims in the sea, said a joint US-ASEAN communique.
+But Obama and ASEAN leaders agreed in a meeting on Monday to support a regional code of conduct to manage disputes over claims in the area, said a joint US-ASEAN communique.

 ASEAN members Vietnam, the Philippines, Malaysia and Brunei, as well as Taiwan, also have claims to parts of the sea, which is home to some of the world's most important shipping lanes and believed to be rich in fossil fuels.